Skip to content

 Defining an Agent

-Use defineAgent from @agentrail/runtime-core:
+Use defineAgent from @agentrail/core:

 ts

-import { defineAgent } from "@agentrail/runtime-core";
+import { defineAgent } from "@agentrail/core";

 const agent = defineAgent({